cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 If you have any suggestions or want to help to make this guide, simply [sumbit a GitHub issue](https://github.com/cybercongress/congress/issues).

 ## :fuelpump: Section subtitle: Ground floor
-Comsonouts do not become who they are if the initail training isn't done properly.
-In this section, you will find out about some basic terminology that you will need to understnad cyber, and dive right into some of the its basics.
+Cosmonauts do not become who they are if the initial training isn't done properly.
+In this section, you will find out about some basic terminology that you will need to understand cyber, and dive right into some of its basics.
 Including the history of cyber, how it works, how to use it and our philosophy.

 ### Technical questions in plain terms
 *Click on the below questions to expand the answer:*